 Many alcoholics in hospitals are given IV injections of thiamine (vitamin B1) to prevent brain damage.
 You can read my article on how to use thiamine for withdrawal here.

 Basic (and high quality!) supplements are much safer than prescription drugs that mask the symptoms of underlying nutrient deficiencies.
 Untreated deficiencies can cause serious complications down the road.

 If you have any questions, please post them in the comment box below.

 What vitamins do you need when you quit drinking?

-Can you mix niacin and alcohol?
+Can you mix these?

 What do you do when you crave alcohol?

-If you’re addicted to alcohol and at risk of severe withdrawal, talk to your doctor about medications that can help you quit safely.
+If you’re addicted and at risk of severe withdrawal, talk to your doctor about medications that can help you quit safely.
 If you have mild or moderate dependence, or if you’ve already quit drinking, look into L-Glutamine to reduce alcohol cravings.
 Psychological cravings are best controlled by refocusing the mind on other things, building healthy new routines, and reassessing old belief systems that entrench the drinking habit.